Mongolia-focused miner expects China's Chalco to drop takeover bid

 | HONG KONG

-HONG KONG Mongolia-focused coal miner SouthGobi Resources Ltd (SGQ.TO) (1878.HK) said on Tuesday that it expects China's state-controlled Chalco (2600.HK) to drop its $926 million takeover bid in the face of opposition from the Mongolian government.
+HONG KONG SouthGobi Resources Ltd (SGQ.TO) (1878.HK) said on Tuesday that it expects China's state-controlled Chalco (2600.HK) to drop its $926 million (589 million pounds) takeover offer for the Mongolia-focused coal miner in the face of Mongolian opposition.

 "I personally believe Chalco is not continuing to work on the deal," SouthGobi Chief Executive Alex Molyneux told Reuters.

-Note: (This story deletes incorrect translation of Ovoot Tolgoi in paragraph 12; rewords last paragraph)